1ou2/sitegenerator/README.md

 - articles.py : generate one article
 - website.py : entry point for the program. generates the index, the pages and the articles

-Currently the index page contains the full content of the articles (there is a limit in the number of articles per page).
-# TODO
-Add a parameter so that i can either keep the current way of generating pages with the full content of the articles or only include the title, and the abstract of the article (the abstract is a metadata in the yaml header of my markdown article)